lavren1974/PB-Next/README.md

 # PB-Next

-## next-client
+## web

 `npx create-next-app@latest`

-√ What is your project named? ... next-client
+√ What is your project named? ... web

 √ Would you like to use TypeScript? ...
 No / `Yes`